 Scientists ingested Anandamide in rats with periodontitis to see its effect on inflammation.

-Surprisingly, they found out that Anandamide had anti-inflammatory properties as it resulted in diminished inflammation in rats even during a stressful condition.
+Surprisingly, they found that Anandamide had anti-inflammatory properties as it diminished inflammation in rats even during stressful conditions.

 Anandamide and 2-ag: